The importance of health literacy for today's patients

 Improving health literacy disparities

 Anyone who interacts with patients can play a role in improving the disparities created by low health literacy.
-Whether a patient is seeking routine care, attempting to enroll in a clinical trial, or trying to navigate a new diagosis, every industry professional they interact with can help them better understand the situation by keeping a few key principles in mind:
+Whether a patient is seeking routine care, attempting to enroll in a clinical trial, or trying to navigate a new diagnosis, every industry professional they interact with can help them better understand their situation by keeping a few key principles in mind:

 Use narrative communication styles.
 Oftentimes, public health information will be presented through statistics and dry, clinical wording, which can be difficult to understand and follow.
 Studies suggest that narrative structures can lead to better comprehension and recall, so using anecdotes, examples, and quotations can be helpful.